TommyTran732/Arch-Setup-Script/README.md

 1. Snapper rollback <number> works!
 You will no longer need to manually rollback from a live USB like you would with the @ and @home layout suggested in the Arch Wiki.
 2. You can boot into a readonly snapshot!
 GDM and other services will start normally so you can get in and verify that everything works before rolling back.
 3. Automatic snapshots on pacman install/update operations
-4. /boot/grub and /boot/efi are 2 seperate subvolumes which will not be rolled back with snapper.
-The kernel and initramfs are part of the snapshot.
+4. /boot and /boot/efi are 2 seperate subvolumes which will not be rolled back with snapper.
 5. For consistency with pacman's database, I deviate from SUSE's partition layout leave /usr/local/ and /opt as part of the snapshot.
 When you rollback, everything in those 2 directories rollback as well.
 6. GRUB will boot into the default BTRFS snapshot set by snapper.
 Like on SUSE, your running system will always be a read-write snapshot in @/.snapshots/X/snapshot.

 ### Changes to the original project
-1. Enabled AppArmor
+1. Encrypted /boot (This was previously present on EasyArch, but Tommaso changed his script to use LUKS2 and have unencrypted /boot.
+Personally I would not do this, since encrypting /boot is the only way to protect the initramfs from being tampered with.
+GRUB will only validate the kernel if Secure Boot is used, not the initramfs).
 2. SUSE - like partition layout
 3. Snapper snapshots & rollback
 4. Default umask to 077
 5. Firewalld is enabled by default
-6. Minimally setup GNOME 40
+6. Minimally setup GNOME 40 with pipewire
 7. Better mount options

 ### Why so many @var_xxx subvolumes?